 - When your goals get crushed, change your goals.
 I was clearly not going to finish the race with a good time, so I changed my goal to simply “finish the race”.

 - Celebrate your victories.
-1,219 people were faster than me.
-But was I faster than 729 people! 🙂
+Even though 1,219 people were faster than me, I was faster than 729 people! 🙂

 - Wear amazingly awesome SOS socks (fully intact at the end of the race!).
 You never know when you’ll need them.